How to Revive a Dying Echeveria

 The echeveria may also just have grown leggy as the plant matured as the lower leaves have died back.

-Once the echeveria has grown tall and the leaves have drooped, the plant cannot recover its original appearance.
+Once the echeveria has grown tall and the leaves have drooped, I have bad news… the plant cannot recover its original appearance.

 The drooping leaves do not stand up again, even if the plant has been moved into full sun.

-However the plant can still be saved with some tactical pruning.
-The process of pruning is best explained visually, so watch this excellent YouTube video for how to save a leggy, stretched echeveria with drooping leaves…
+However, your plant can still be saved with some tactical pruning.
+The pruning process is best explained visually, so watch this excellent YouTube video for how to save a leggy, stretched echeveria with drooping leaves…

-However it is worth noting that some window sills have a very cold micro climate at night, which is unfavorable for the growth of the echeveria.
+However, it is worth noting that some window sills have a very cold microclimate at night, which is unfavorable for the growth of the echeveria.
+My window sill in my apartment in New York was too cold for my echeveria in the Winter so I moved it to my bathroom.

-If you live in a northerly latitude with fewer hours of day light (particularly in Winter) then I recommend buying a grow light (available in garden centers or online) to supplement the amount of light to prevent your echeveria from developing a leggy appearance again.
+If you live in a northerly latitude with fewer hours of daylight like me (particularly in Winter), then I recommend buying a grow light (available in garden centers or online) to supplement the amount of light to prevent your echeveria from developing a leggy appearance again.

-Therefore the echeveria is prone to problems associated with overwatering and does not tolerate slow draining soils that retains too much moisture around the roots.
+Therefore the echeveria is prone to problems associated with overwatering and does not tolerate slow-draining soils that retain too much moisture around the roots.

 Echeverias should only be watered when their potting soil is completely dry all the way to the bottom.
-If you are watering you echeveria more often then once a week, then this is the reason the leaves are turning yellow and dying.
+If you are watering your echeveria more often than once a week, then this is the reason the leaves are turning yellow and dying.

-Regular potting soil retains too much moisture for the echeveria’s roots to tolerate and usually results in root rot.
+I find regular potting soil retains too much moisture for the echeveria’s roots to tolerate and usually results in root rot.
+(This is a common mistake that we all make with succulents!)

 If the roots are up taking less water then the soil can stay moist for too long and cause rot.

-• Wait until the the soil has dried out completely before watering thoroughly.
-Echeveria are succulents that store water in their leaves, so they can can tolerate dry soil periodically without any problems.
-Overwatering is always a more serious threat to echeveria then underwatering due to it susceptibility to rot.
+• Wait until the soil has dried out completely before watering thoroughly.
+Echeveria are succulents that store water in their leaves to tolerate dry soil periodically without any problems.
+Overwatering is always a more serious threat to echeveria than underwatering due to its susceptibility to rot.

-1. Feel the soil at the bottom of the pot through the drainage hole in the base to detect whether its is dry or still damp.
+1. Feel the soil at the bottom of the pot through the drainage hole in the base to detect whether it is dry or still damp.

-2. Push a wooden stick or skewer in the soil to see if it is dry or still damp.
+2. Push a wooden stick or skewer into the soil to see if it is dry or still damp.

 Using a wooden skewer is a good way to test whether the echeveria's soil is still moist or dry.

-• Reduce the rate of watering in Winter as echeveria are typically dormant due to fewer hours of sunlight.
+• Reduce your rate of watering in Winter, as echeveria are typically dormant due to fewer hours of sunlight.
 Therefore the echeveria’s demand for moisture is much lower compared to active growth in the Spring and Summer.
 The lower demand means less moisture is drawn up through the roots, so the soil stays damp for longer and promotes the conditions for rot.

-• Take the echeveria out of the pot and inspect the roots by shaking the soil off any running the roots under a tap (facet) to see the state of the roots.
-Healthy roots are white, or perhaps light brown (slightly discolored from the soil) and feel firm whereas overwatered roots appear brown, black with a soft mushy texture and bad smell.
-Use a sterile pair of pruners to sip away any diseased, rotting root back to the base or back to the nearest healthy growth.
-Wipe the blades with a cloth soaked in disinfectant (hand gel is good to use for this) to kill any fungal pathogens and prevent them spreading to healthy growth.
+• Take the echeveria out of the pot and inspect the roots by shaking the soil off and running the roots under a tap (facet) to see the state of their roots.
+Healthy roots are white or perhaps light brown (slightly discolored from the soil) and feel firm, whereas overwatered roots appear brown and black with a soft, mushy texture and bad smell.
+Use sterile pruners to sip away any diseased, rotting root back to the base or back to the nearest healthy growth.
+Wipe the blades with a cloth soaked in disinfectant (I find hand gel is good to use for this) to kill any fungal pathogens and prevent them from spreading to healthy growth.

 • Gently prise off any yellow mushy leaves.
 This prevents the rot from spreading to other parts of the echeveria.
 Use a pruning tool and cut the individual rotting leaf off if necessary.